This is an unprecedented time in the world and our business community.

 - FAQs to help small business owners – Canadian Federation of Independent Businesses

 Support for Employees, Individuals & the Self-Employed

 Canada Emergency Response Benefit

 A taxable temporary emergency income support of $2,000 a month for up to 4 months will be available for workers facing unemployment due to COVID-19, including those who are self-employed.
-Applications for CERB are now being accepted.
+The CERB has ended, but retroactive applications for CERB are being accepted until December 2nd, 2020.

 Support for Tourism Industry

 To keep Nova Scotia’s Tourism Industry up-to-date on how the industry is responding to the COVID-19 pandemic, the Tourism Industry Association of Nova Scotia (TIANS) has developed the Tourism Strong platform.
 TIANS has also launched a dedicated Facebook page that may provide some additional resources, and an opportunity to discuss the issue with others.

 Tourism Nova Scotia has prepared a “What you need to know” page along with a “Frequently Asked Questions” list.